2 Customization

 2.2 Inner Theme

-These options control the inner theme, which is responsible for elements like section and subsection pages.
+These options control the inner theme, which is responsible for elements like section and subsection pages, as well as the title page layout.

 Adds a slide at the start of each section (simple) with an optional thin progress bar below the section title (progressbar).
 The none option disables the section page.